-Though Susan lost her battle with the disease, her legacy lives on through the work of Susan G. Komen for the Cure®, the organization Nancy started in her honor.
-Komen for the Cure is the global leader of the breast cancer movement, having invested more than $2.5 billion since its inception in 1982.
+Though Susan lost her battle with the disease, her legacy lives on through the work of Susan G. Komen®, the organization Nancy started in her honor.
+Komen® is the global leader of the breast cancer movement, having invested more than $2.6 billion since its inception in 1982.
 Komen’s promise is to save lives and end breast cancer forever by empowering people, ensuring quality care for all and energizing science to find the cures.

 Memphis-MidSouth Affiliate Story

 There are more than one million women in the Mid-South.
 1 in 8 will get breast cancer in their lifetime.
 If detected early, the 5 year survival rate is 99%.
 Breast cancer is not found in the emergency room until it is too late.
 Breast cancer affects all ages, all races and all income levels.